nocalhost/nocalhost.github.io/docs/architecture.md

 ### Component
-**IDE plugin**
+**IDE plugins**
 * IDE plugin packs the capabilities of nhctl and nocalhost-api development environment management to provide users with a better experience.

 **nhctl**

-nhctl is the core component of nocalhost, the core functions are as follows:
+nhctl is the core component of nocalhost, here are the core features:

 * **Install Application**
 Nocalhost will deploy applications to kubernetes cluster according to the dependencies of the application which is defined in config YAML under the .nocalhost directory.

 * **Hot Reloading Via File Sync**
-Any changes made to the local service will be automatically synchronized to the new container of the kubernetes cluster.
+Any changes made to the local source codes will be synchronized to the remote DevContainer automatically.
+Developer can recompile and restart their process to verify code changes.
+In the future, we will support configure hotreload commands instead of restart processes manually.

-* **Debugging Via Remote Debugger**
-When the development mode is turned on, nhctl will open up the local and kubernetes cluster network, establish a link between the local and the new pod, and map the port to the local through port forward.
-At this time, you can directly perform remote debug in the IDE.

 * **uninstall application**
-Release and recycling of kubernetes cluster resources.
+Uninstalling application from DevSpace.

 **nocalhost-web**
-* nocalhost-web provides a visual interface to manage users, development kubernetes clusters, applications and development namespaces.
+* nocalhost-web provides a web dashboard to manage users, development kubernetes clusters, applications and DevSpaces.

 **nocalhost-api**
-* Nocalhost manages serviceAccount, namespace and application in kubernetes cluster through api-server, and persists to mysql, providing data support for iDE plugin usage.
+* Nocalhost manages serviceAccount, namespace and application in kubernetes cluster through api-server, and persists to database, providing data support for IDE plugin usage.

 **nocalhost-dep**
-* When application microservices are deployed in a Kubernetes cluster using Manifest, the startup sequence and dependencies of these microservices cannot be controlled.
-A typical scenario is: Service A and Service B both rely on Mysql, Redis, RabbitMQ, and only when these dependent services are available can Service A and Service B be started.
-To solve this problem, usually when the dependent services are running, manually delete the pods of service A and service B, and restart the solution.
-In addition to basic services that all services rely on like Mysql, there may also be dependencies between services and services.
-If there are a large number of microservices, sorting out the manual restart sequence will become very complicated and time-consuming.
+* When application microservices are deployed in a Kubernetes cluster, the startup sequence and dependencies of these microservices cannot be controlled.
+A typical scenario is: Service A and Service B both rely on Mysql, Redis, RabbitMQ.
+Service A and Service B cannot be started unless these dependent services are available.
+Usually developers have to wait Kubernetes cluster to restart the Pod rely on the HealthCheck Probe.
+This is why many large system running in Kubernetes start up slowly.

-* nocalhost-dep implements Kubernetes Admission Webhook using the same technology selection as Istio injecting Sidecar.
-When a new application is deployed to the cluster, nocalhost-dep will automatically inject the InitContainer Sidecar into the workload according to the declared dependencies, and query and wait for the dependent services in the InitContainer until the startup is completed, using the features of InitContainer to start the real business container , Realize service dependency processing.
-The principle of InitContainer is to use k8s-wait-for to achieve.
+* By implemented a Kubernetes Admission Webhook like Istio injecting Sidecar, nocalhost-dep can controls the starting order.
+When a new application is deployed to the cluster, nocalhost-dep will inject the InitContainer into the workload automatically.
+According to the declared dependencies, nocalhost-dep keeps waiting for the dependent services's availability.
+Once all dependent service become available, the InitContainer exits, then the containers which container business logics start.